 Not 100% sure you will be able to create a startup successfully?

 We offer accredited small business training that can help turn your business idea into reality.
-Sarina Russo Entrepreneurs (SRE), in conjunction with The New Business Assistance with the NEIS program, enables Australians to set up and run their own small business.
-The New Business Assistance with NEIS is 100% Australian Government funded.
+Sarina Russo Entrepreneurs (SRE), in conjunction with The Self-Employment Assistance program (previously New Business Assistance with the NEIS), enables Australians to set up and run their own small business.
+The Self-Employment Assistance is 100% Australian Government funded.

 Sarina Russo Entrepreneurs (SRE) supports candidates as they complete BSB42618 Certificate IV in New Small Business.
 During this, candidates create a comprehensive business plan and a two-year financial cash forecast.
 SRE Trainers provide meaningful mentoring for the first twelve months.

 Eligible candidates receive the training and support to create a viable business plan, in addition to obtaining a Certificate IV in New Small Business.